HolyBlackCat/cpp-tutorials/tooling/articles/using_libraries_compiling_manually.md

 Find and download the source code for your library, normally for its latest release.

 I'll be using OpenAL-soft as an example again.
-On https://github.com/kcat/openal-soft, go to `Releases` and grab the `Source code (zip)` for the lastest releases.
+On https://github.com/kcat/openal-soft, go to `Releases` and grab the `Source code (zip)` for the lastest release.

 Some libraries don't do releases, then just grab the latest version of the code (on Github, the green `<> Code` button → `Download ZIP`).

 ## Unzip the source code

 Unzip the source code somewhere.
-The path to it shouldn't contain spaces or any special or non-latin characters, it shouldn't be on a network drive nor on a USB stick.
+The path to it shouldn't contain spaces or any special or non-latin characters, it shouldn't be on a network drive/Onedrive/USB stick/etc.

 ## Install dependencies

 Some libraries depend on other libraries to function (properly or at all).
 Read the documentation for your library to know what other libraries you need to install first.

-(A "dependency" refers to a library used by some other library or application.)
+A "dependency" refers to a library used by some other library or application.

 If you're can't find anything, or aren't sure, skip this step and see if it works out.